Goods and Services Tax (New Zealand)

 GST in New Zealand is designed to be a broad-based system with few exemptions, such as for rents collected on residential rental properties, donations, precious metals and financial services.
-Because it is broad-based, it collects 31.4% of total taxation, making New Zealand the highest taxed country in the OECD in terms of sales tax as a proportion of GDP.
+It normally makes up around 30% of tax revenue in New Zealand.

-The rate for GST effective since 1 October 2010 is 15%.
+The rate for GST, effective since 1 October 2010 is 15%.
 This 15% tax is applied to the final price of the product or service being purchased and goods and services are advertised as GST inclusive.

-Reduced rate GST (9%) applies to hotel accommodation on long term basis (longer than 4 weeks).
+Reduced rate GST (9%) applies to hotel accommodation on a long-term basis (longer than 4 weeks).